 Despite many studies on the subject, there is currently no definitive proof that frequency of sexual activity reduces risk of prostate cancer.
 Studies have shown a slight reduction in risk, but not enough to be significant or conclusive.
 Sexual frequency certainly doesn't have the same impact on prostate cancer risk factors as age or genetic history, for example.

-- Q How do other illnesses affect prostate cancer?
+- Q How does consuming soy products affect prostate cancer risk?

 - Q Does my height affect my risk of prostate cancer?